ShipBit/wingman-ai/README.md

 Wingman runs well on MacOS.
 While we don't offer a precompiled package for it, you can [run it from source](#develop-with-wingman-ai).
 Note that the TTS provider XVASynth is Windows-only and therefore not supported on MacOS.

-### Linux

-Linux is not officially supported but some of our community members were able to run it anyways.
-Check out [their documentation](docs/develop-linux.md).

 ## Who are these Wingmen?

 Our default Wingmen serve as examples and starting points for your own Wingmen, and you can easily reconfigure them using the client.
-You can also add your own Wingmen.
+You can also add your own Wingmen very easily.

 ### Computer & ATC

 Our first two default Wingmen are using OpenAI's APIs.
 The basic process is as follows:

 - Your speech is transcribed by the configured TTS provider.
-- The transcript is then sent as text to the **GPT-3.5 Turbo API**, which responds with a text and maybe function calls.
+- The transcript is then sent as text to the configured LLM, which responds with text and maybe function calls.
-- Wingman AI Core executes function calls which equals a command execution.
+- Wingman AI Core executes function calls which can be command executions or skill functions.
 - The response is then read out to you by the configured TTS provider.
 - Clients connected to Wingman AI Core are notified about progress and changes live and display them in the UI.

-Talking to a Wingman is like chatting with ChatGPT.
-This means that you can customize their behavior by giving them a `context` (or `system`) prompt as starting point for your conversation.
+Talking to a Wingman is like chatting with ChatGPT but with your voice.
+And it can actually do everything that Python can do.
+This means that you can customize their behavior by giving them a backstory as starting point for your conversation.
 You can also just tell them how to behave and they will remember that during your conversation.
-ATC and Computer use very different prompts, so they behave very differently.

 The magic happens when you configure _commands_ or key bindings.
 GPT will then try to match your request with the configured commands and execute them for you.
-It will automatically choose the best matching command based only on its name, so make sure you give it a good one (e.g. `RequestLandingPermission`).
+It will automatically choose the best matching command based only on its name, so make sure you give it a good one (e.g. `Request landing permission`).

-More information about the API can be found in the [OpenAI API documentation](https://beta.openai.com/docs/introduction).

 ### StarHead